Our Story

 The Foundation’s missions are

-3) to continue and support the heritage of Hellenism through the promotion and supporting of art, education and religious endeavors both in the United States and Greece;
+to support the heritage of Hellenism through the promotion and supporting of art, education and religious endeavors both in the United States and Greece (and if possible, beyond);